Minimal EDC in Shiny

 1 Introduction

-One of the essential tools for the conduct of a randomized clinical trial (or any scientific experiment involving the collection of data) is the availability of a high quality electronic data capture (EDC) system.
+One of the essential tools for the conduct of a randomized clinical trial (or any scientific experiment involving the collection of data) is the availability of a capable electronic data capture (EDC) system.

-Numerous software systems have been developed over the past 30 plus years, both commercial and open-source, that provide a platform for scientific data capture e.g. the RedCap system Harris, Taylor, and Thielke (2009), or the Lorris system Das et al. (2011).
+Numerous software systems have been developed over the past 30 plus years, both commercial and open-source, that provide a platform for scientific data capture e.g. the RedCap system Harris, Taylor, and Thielke (), or the Lorris system Das et al. ().
 These systems vary in design, and complexity and require different levels of professional support for development and maintenance.
-The system presented here is targeted at academic research groups without dedicated IT support staff, who typically require a customizable, easily managed, affordable and secure system.
+The system presented here is targeted at small to medium sized academic research groups that don’t have dedicated IT support staff.
+Reserarch groups such as these typically require a customizable, easily managed, affordable and secure system.

-The design goals for the system are as follows:
+The key design goals for the system are as follows:

 2. Built with open-source tools